Intrusive Site Investigation for a Housing Development

-The client's previously completed Phase 1 Desk Study requested a Phase 2 Intrusive Site Investigation be carried out to support a planning application for a new build housing development following the identification of potential contamination of shallow soils due to the past industrial use of their site as an engineering works.
+Our client's proposed project involved the construction of 10 residential dwellings along with a block of serviced apartments on the site of abandoned plant nurseries and an active storage and logistics yard.
+A Phase 1 Desk Study identified multiple contamination sources from the previous uses of the site and recommended that a Phase 2 Intrusive Site Investigation would be needed in order to more accurately assess the contamination risks at the site.
 When a site is proposed for residential use the acceptable risk levels from land contamination are particuarly strict, especially when applying for planning permission so it is common for a Phase 2 Intrusive Site Investigation to be needed for a housing development of this kind.

-How We Helped - Within a few days of our client's enquiry we were able to visit site to carry out intrusive soil sampling for the housing development project, send the samples to a UKAS accredited laboratory for chemical analysis and write up a comprehensive site investigation report.
-After analysing samples we compared them to industry standard screening levels and found that they were all below the screening threshold values, effectively meaning the samples tested were uncontaminated.
-This allowed our client to continue with their housing development project using our Intrusive Site Investigation to support their planning application.
+How We Helped - We were able to visit site to carry out intrusive soil sampling for the housing development project, send the samples to a UKAS accredited laboratory for chemical analysis and write up a comprehensive site investigation report.
+After analysing samples we compared them to industry standard screening levels and found that there were sources of heavy metal and hydrocarbon contamination at the site.
+This allowed us to provide well informed recommendations for how to proceed with the housing development project.

 I Need a Phase 2 Intrusive Site Investigation for a Housing Development